Go Back

 Instructions

-• Cut octopus into bite-sized pieces, about ⅖ inch (1cm) wide.
-Thinly slice green onions.
-Finely chop beni shoga.
+• Cut the octopus into bite-sized pieces, about ½ inch (1.2 cm) wide.
+Thinly slice the green onions.
+Finely chop the beni shoga.

-• Crack egg into a large bowl and beat it.
-Add sugar, salt, soy sauce, chilled dashi, and baking powder to the bowl, and mix everything together.
-Then, gradually add flour in multiple portions, whisking thoroughly each time to prevent lumps from forming.
-The takoyaki batter is ready.
+• Crack the egg into a large bowl and beat it.
+Add sugar, salt, soy sauce, chilled dashi, and baking powder to the bowl, and mix well.
+Then, gradually add flour in several portions, whisking thoroughly each time to prevent lumps from forming.* The takoyaki batter is ready.

-• Preheat a takoyaki maker to high heat (392℉/200℃ or above).
-Pour oil into a small bowl and soak the tip of a folded paper towel in it.
-Use the soaked towel to thoroughly coat all of the cavities and the flat surface on top of the takoyaki maker with oil.
+• Preheat a takoyaki maker to high heat (392℉/200℃ or higher).
+Pour some oil into a small bowl and dip the tip of a folded paper towel in it.
+Use the oil-soaked towel to thoroughly coat all the cavities and the flat surface of the takoyaki maker.

-• When smoke starts to come out from the takoyaki maker, pour the takoyaki batter into each cavity, then add the chopped octopus to each cavity.
-It's fine if the takoyaki batter overflows from the cavities during this process.
+• When smoke starts rising from the takoyaki maker, pour the takoyaki batter into each cavity, then add the chopped octopus.
+It is fine if the batter overflows from the cavities during this process.

-• Sprinkle tenkasu, green onions, and beni shoga evenly over each cavity.
-Wait until the batter on the side walls of each cavity sets.
+• Sprinkle the green onions, beni shoga, and tenkasu evenly over each cavity.
+Wait until the batter on the walls of each cavity sets.

-• Cut the batter on the top flat surface between each cavity using a takoyaki pick or skewer.
-Then, flip the cooked portion of each cavity over about 90 degrees (a quarter turn).* Wait again until the uncooked portion of the batter is cooked through.
+• Cut through the batter on the flat surface between the cavities with a takoyaki pick or skewer.
+Then, rotate the cooked portion in each cavity about 90 degrees (a quarter turn).* Wait again until the uncooked portion of the batter is cooked through.

-* If the batter on the side walls has set, you can flip it over by applying a bit of force with the pick or skewer.
-If it doesn't flip, cook it for a little longer.
+* If the batter on the walls has set, you can rotate it by applying a bit of force with the pick or skewer.
+If it doesn't rotate, cook it for a little longer.
 It doesn't matter if the batter tears slightly.

-• Flip the cooked portion over an additional 90 degrees to cook the remaining uncooked portion.
+• Rotate the cooked portion another 90 degrees to cook the remaining uncooked portion.

-• Since the takoyaki maker might cook differently depending on the position of the cavities, if there are any lightly cooked balls, replace them with well-cooked ones.
-Then, turn each ball over to brown them evenly.
+• Since the takoyaki maker may cook unevenly depending on the position of the cavities, if there are any lightly cooked balls, swap them with the well-cooked ones.
+Then, turn each ball over to cook evenly.

-• Serve them on individual plates.
-If you enjoy them with sauce, top each takoyaki with takoyaki sauce, Japanese mayonnaise, aonori, and bonito flakes to taste.
+• Serve on individual plates.
+Top each takoyaki with takoyaki sauce, Japanese mayonnaise, aonori, and bonito flakes to taste.

 Notes